I Want To...

 - NOTE: Additional requirements may be needed such as fingerprinting, which is required for persons who are employed to work in the covered program.
 These generally include persons who care for, supervise, work with, or otherwise have access to or contact with children through these programs.
 See Section II.B. of the Policy on the Safety of Children in University Programs.

 What is the Approval Process?

-Once the registration is completed for affiliated SOM program/group, adults/mentors, and youth/children, all adults/mentors are trained, screened, and signed code of conduct, and parental consent is received for each youth/child, the Office for Diversity will verify all documentation.
-Name badges will be produced for each youth/child and adults who do not already have a Hopkins ID that must be worn at all times while on the JHUSOM campus.
+Once (1) the registration is completed for the affiliated SOM program/group and adults/mentors and (2) all adults/mentors are trained and screened, the Office of Student Pipeline Programs will verify all documentation.
+If minors from your program will be on the JHUSOM campus, name badges will then be produced for each youth/child and for adults who do not already have a Hopkins ID that must be worn at all times while on the JHUSOM campus.
 If they are not wearing their badges, they may be asked to leave.
 Replacement badges will cost $10.
-Primary contacts will be contacted to pick up the badges at the Office for Student Diversity in the Miller Research Building, Suite 137.
-Primary contacts are responsibile for distributing the badges to their youth/children and adults.
+Primary contacts will be contacted to pick up the badges from the Office of Student Pipeline Programs, located in Reed Hall, Room 426 (1620 McElderry Street, Baltimore, MD 21205).
+Primary contacts are responsible for distributing the badges to their youth/children and adults.

 What is the Renewal Process?

 At least once a year (generally in the fall) programs must re-complete this process.
-Also if primary contacts change, you need to inform the Office for Student Diversity at SOMYouthPrograms@jhmi.edu, so we can update our forms.
+Also if primary contacts change, you will need to inform the Office of Student Pipeline Programs at SOMYouthPrograms@jhmi.edu, so we can update our forms.